Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 A callable reference `A::c` where `A` is a type name and `c` is a name of a callable available for type `A` is a *callable reference* for a type.
 A callable reference `e::c` where `e` is another expression and `c` is a name of a callable available for type `A` is a *callable reference* for expression `e`.
 The exact callable selected when using this syntax is based on [overload resolution][Overload resolution] much like when accessing the value of a property using the usual navigation syntax.
+However, in some cases there are some differences which we cover in the corresponding paragraphs.

 Depending on the meaning of the left-hand and right-hand sides of the expressions, the value of the expression is different: